FAMILIAR-project/varylatex/README.md

 # VaryLaTeX

 How to submit a research paper, a technical report, a grant proposal , or a curriculum vitae that respect imposed constraints such as formatting instructions and page limits?
-It is a challenging task, especially when coping with time pressure.
+It is a challenging task, especially when coping with time pressure, isn't it?

 ![Alt Text](http://phdcomics.com/comics/archive/phd090617s.gif)
 http://phdcomics.com/comics.php?f=1971